namjoonsuh/Neural-Network-Theory/README.md

 * A Princeton course on deep learning theory: https://github.com/leiwu1990/course.math_theory_nn
 * Slides for a summer school on Deep Learning at SJTU 2020: folder "*dl summer school 2020*"

+## Meeting Notes

+This folder contains notes we made and presented during lab meetings.
+Below are their brief descriptions:

+1. Nov30.2020_1, Nov30.2020_1 : We discussed the high level ideas of three papers (Hieber, Chen et al, Arora et al) and made comparisons.

 ## Table of contents

 The following is a list of papers that we are working on presentatoin slides.